bahrus/be-linked/README.md

         })
     <script>
     <toggle-element be-linked='
+        Import read only handler.
-        Use imported read only mediator to manage read only property changes of host.
+        Use import to manage read only property changes of host.
     '></toggle-element>
 </host-element>
 ```